Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • ischemic myocardial dysfunction;

-• intolerance to minimal physical exertion on the heart;
+• intolerance to minimal physical activity on the heart;

-The main surgical methods for chronic coronary artery disease:
+Basic surgical methods for chronic ischemic heart disease:

 • coronary artery bypass grafting;